 Directing Master Class | Allen Coulter

 Students are given the option to stay for a 9th Week and utilize their broad new set of skills and knowledge to produce and direct a short, portfolio-quality commercial.
-Under the guidance of an acclaimed producer/director, students will write scripts, plan visual approaches, cast actors, scout locations, and shoot branded shorts.
+Students will write scripts, plan visual approaches, cast actors, scout locations, and shoot branded shorts.
 They will work with an editor to "direct" their final cuts, which will screen at the final Friday Night Showcase of student work.
 This week will afford students the opportunity to use what they've learned in the preceding nine weeks in a real and practical directorial environment, and to demonstrate and observe the skill sets they've acquired that will help them get to the next level in their career.
-Intensive students are given a discounted rate on this course.

 Please contact Registration for information on room & board fees for intensives at [email protected].

 This intensive is not eligible for any promotional offers that may occur.